hammadxcm/discord-hk/docs/bot-integrations.md

      - Feed and play with pets
      - Pet battles and competitions
      - Breeding system
-     - Pet accessories and item
+     - Pet accessories and items